askpt/openfeature-dotnet-workshop/Workshop.md

    - Navigate to `src/Garage.ServiceDefaults/Services/IFeatureFlags.cs`
    - Review the `EnableStatsHeader` flag interface
-   - Look at `FeatureFlags.cs` to see the default implementation
+   - Look at `FeatureFlags.cs` to see the environment variable implementation

 2. Toggle the Statistics Header

-   - Locate where `EnableStatsHeader` is used in the web application
+   - Locate the environment variables in `src/Garage.AppHost/Properties/launchSettings.json`
-   - Change the default value from `true` to `false`
+   - Change the `ENABLE_STATS_HEADER` environment variable from `"true"` to `"false"`
-   - Observe the behavior change in the web frontend
+   - Restart the application to see the behavior change in the web frontend
-   - Toggle it back to `true`
+   - Toggle it back to `"true"`

 3. Verify the Changes